systemsecologygroup/CoralZooxProjection/READMe.md

 ![image](map.png)

+Acclimation is captured by assuming that the temporal dynamics of a physiological trait, reflecting the energy that corals invest in the symbiotic relationship, is proportional to the gradient of coral fitness (assumed equal to net coral growth).
+The constant of proportionality reflects the speed of coral acclimation, i.e. the speed with which corals move towards an optimal trait value, one that maximises fitness, under changing environmental temperature.

 # Technicalities

 The python code `Model-RCP-ode-monthly.py` produces times series of coral biomass, coral energy investment trait and symbiont biomass.